 They also save time and money.
-Just by eliminating code redundancy, more than 20% of a developer's time can be regained.
-For a team of 100 developers, this means about $2 million per year.
+By eliminating code redundancy, more than 20% of a developer's time can be regained.
+For a team of 100 developers, this means saving $2 million per year.
 There are also substantial savings in the time spent on design, plus the sizable monetary benefits of having a consistent experience across all user touchpoints.

 In short, they’re a solid investment and a great way to visually unite inconsistent experiences.

 Guidelines that provide broader understanding of the UX to empower UI designers with parameters for making design decisions

 Definitions for design elements that make the interface visually recognizable as a member of the company's product family

 Instruction for composing the written word within the UI, including voice and tone to ensure a recognizably similar "feel" across software products